An Accelerated Mixed Weighted-Unweighted MMSE Approach for MU-MIMO Beamforming: Introduction

-Inspired by these advances, we revisit the precoding update in WMMSE from a BCD perspective.
-We propose to leverage first-order methods to provide approximate solutions for this subproblem while ensuring convergence to a stationary point of the original WSR problem.
-Furthermore, we introduce a warm-start strategy based on sum-MSE minimization to accelerate the overall convergence of WMMSE.
-The proposed method is termed \textit{accelerated mixed weighted-unweighted sum-MSE minimization}~(A-MMMSE).
-The main contributions of this work are summarized as follows:

-\begin{itemize} \item We introduce a hybrid BCD strategy for WMMSE wherein the computationally expensive precoding matrices are optimized using \textit{block coordinate gradient descent} (BCGD), while low-complexity block variables are updated via \textit{block coordinate minimization} (BCM).
+Inspired by these advances, we revisit the precoding update in WMMSE from a BCD perspective. {We propose to leverage first-order techniques to reduce the computational cost of solving this subproblem and to accelerate convergence, while still ensuring convergence to a stationary point of the original WSR problem.} Furthermore, we introduce a warm-start strategy based on sum-MSE minimization to accelerate the overall convergence of WMMSE.
+The proposed method is termed \textit{accelerated mixed weighted-unweighted sum-MSE minimization} (A-MMMSE). {The key differences between our approach and other first-order method-based precoding algorithms are summarized in Table~\ref{tab:frt_method_comp}.} The main contributions of this work are summarized as follows: \begin{itemize} \item We introduce a hybrid BCD strategy for WMMSE wherein the computationally expensive precoding matrices are optimized using \textit{block coordinate gradient descent} (BCGD), while low-complexity block variables are updated via \textit{block coordinate minimization} (BCM).
 An extrapolation technique is further incorporated to accelerate convergence.

-\item We establish the convergence of A-MMMSE, proving that the hybrid BCD scheme guarantees convergence to a stationary point of the WSR maximization problem.

-\item We develop a novel two-stage warm-start strategy that initially solves a sum-MSE minimization problem, switching to the weighted sum-MSE formulation once the relative change in WSR falls below a predefined threshold.
-This approach accelerates the convergence of both WMMSE and its enhanced variant, R-WMMSE.
+\item We develop a two-stage warm-start strategy that initially solves a sum-MSE minimization problem and then switches to the weighted sum-MSE formulation once the relative change in the WSR falls below a predefined threshold.
+This approach can be employed to accelerate any WMMSE-based method.

+\item We establish the convergence of A-MMMSE, proving that this method guarantees convergence to a stationary point of the WSR maximization problem.

-\item Simulation results confirm that A-MMMSE matches the final WSR of both WMMSE and R-WMMSE while being significantly faster.
-In large-scale user scenarios, it reduces runtime by up to 5× and 2×, respectively.
-The warm-start strategy alone yields a 35\% speedup in systems with large-scale BS antennas.
-When deployed on a GPU, A-MMMSE's parallelism enables a further 3× acceleration over R-WMMSE. \end{itemize}
+\item {Simulation results confirm that A-MMMSE achieves almost the same final WSR performance as WMMSE and R-WMMSE.
+In large-scale BS antenna scenarios, A-MMMSE achieves a CPU runtime comparable to R-WMMSE and significantly faster than WMMSE.
+R-MMMSE, which augments R-WMMSE with the mixed weighted-unweighted warm-start method, achieves the lowest CPU runtime and is 40.8\% faster than R-WMMSE.
+In large-scale user scenarios, A-MMMSE reduces CPU runtime by up to 6× and 5× compared to WMMSE and R-WMMSE, respectively.
+When deployed on GPUs, A-MMMSE leverages its parallelism and outperforms R-WMMSE in large-scale BS antenna scenarios.} \end{itemize}